 July 14, 2015

 It’s been a little while since we checked the FDA’s outgoing mail tray to find out what inspectors are looking for – and often finding.
-During their visits in the first half of 2015
+This occurred during their visits in the first half of 2015.

-We start with a rather hefty June 12 letter to AG Industries in St. Louis, hit for a number of alleged 820-related shortcomings, including:
+We begin with a substantial June 12 letter to AG Industries in St. Louis.
+It hit for a number of alleged 820-related shortcomings, including:

 • Failure to promptly review, evaluate, and investigate complaints related to a Medical Device Report (MDR) review and file an MDR with the agency for what it deemed one of perhaps several “serious complaints.”
 FDA found AG’s response “inadequate” because the firm labeled the incident to be not life-threatening, where the agency clearly has some doubts.

-• Failure to adequately validate according to established procedures for a process those results can’t be verified by additional testing.
+• Failure to adequately validate a process according to established procedures means that its results can’t be verified by additional testing.

-• Also, failure to adequately establish procedures for finished medical device acceptance.
+• Additionally, failure to establish adequate procedures for the acceptance of finished medical devices.

-The FDA says about ten percent of the nearly 210 complaints the firm has received since early 2013 is still open.
+The FDA reports that approximately ten percent of the nearly 210 complaints the firm has received since early 2013 remain open.
 Specifically, it called out a complaint that AG received in August 2013.

 Note: Throughout the letter, FDA says AG’s characterization of its CAPA problem as minor “appears inappropriate.”

-Insulin Management System manufacturer Insulet Corporation had a relatively easier time of it in a June 5 letter.
-FDA hit the firm for devices it alleges are adulterated because the methods used in, or controls of, the manufacture, packing, storage, or installation don’t meet FDA good manufacturing practice (cGMP) requirements of its Quality System regulation.
+Insulet Corporation, the manufacturer of the Insulin Management System, had a relatively easier time of it in a June 5 letter.
+The FDA hit the firm for devices it alleges are adulterated.
+This is because the methods used in, or controls of, the manufacture, packing, storage, or installation don’t meet FDA good manufacturing practice (cGMP) requirements.
+These are part of its Quality System regulation.

-The FDA fired back that the firm’s April 16 response were not adequate.
+The FDA responded that the firm’s April 16 submission was not adequate.
 And advised the firm that “regulatory action” could be initiated.
 Without further notice.
-Unless the Massachusetts-based firm takes prompt action to correct violations FDA alleges in the warning letter.
+Unless the Massachusetts-based firm takes prompt action to correct the violations FDA alleges in the warning letter.

 In New Jersey, the FDA called out Ultrafiler-maker Nephros for alleged failure to document the evaluation of its suppliers.
-Like Insulet, the firm was also criticized in the May 27 letter for not including required info of complaint investigations.
+Like Insulet, the firm was also criticized in the May 27 letter for not including the required information on complaint investigations.

-Bothell, Washington-based Thorn Dental Laboratory LLC was challenged in a June 2 letter of a number of CAPA-related fronts, including:
+Bothell, Washington-based Thorn Dental Laboratory LLC was challenged in a June 2 letter on a number of CAPA-related fronts, including:

 • An inability to produce CAPA procedures for review during the inspectors’ series of inspections in February.